jeroenvangrondelle/esp32-super-mini-case/README.md

-# ESP32 C3 Super Mini Case
+# ESP32 C3/C6/S3/H2 Super Mini Case

-A basic case for ESP32 C3 Super Mini boards.
+A basic case for the different ESP32 Super Mini boards.
 Lid clicks in place quite firmly.
 With optional pass-through for wires.

 ![Examples](docs/examples.png)

+## Variants

+The different boards have different dimensions.
+This repo contains generated STL files for 23mm and 24mm boards.
+Measure your board and take the one that fits best.
+Or generate your own with the OpenSCAD tool.

 ## OpenSCAD